egomezr/dynamicloud_ruby_api/README.md

 provider = Dynamicloud::API::DynamicProvider.new({:csk => 'csk#...', :aci => 'aci#...'})

-provider.save_record mid, record #This method will fill the key 'rid' in record hash
+provider.save_record mid, record #This method will fill the key 'rid' in record hash with the record ID

 puts record['rid']
 ```